hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part2-deploying-the-backend.md

 F﻿irst, you need a repository to clone.
 The github projects are available [here](https://github.com/Workshops-on-Demand/).
 W﻿e have packaged the solution in several github repos.
 Each repository represents a role in the overall architecture.

+**w﻿od-notebooks:** Public Workshops-on-Demand based on Jupyter Notebooks.

+* You can test them live at <https://hackshack.hpedev.io/workshops>

+**w﻿od-frontend:** Frontend part of the Workshops-on-Demand project.

+Based on NGINX and NodeJS technologies, it provides the participatants' registration portal to book workshops.

+**w﻿od-api-db:**

+**w﻿od-private:** Example Private configuration for WoD.

+This provide an example for creating your own cutomization layer on top of the public standard wod Backend / wod Notebooks content.
+Do not put any confidential data here as this is a public repository !!

 ![](/img/wod-blogserie2-repos.png "WOD Repositories")

+**w﻿od-backend:**

 F﻿or the backend side, the repository name is **wod-backend.** This project is the back-end part of our Workshop-on-Demand setup.
 It provides: